Polarization-Research-Lab/americas-pulse-dashboard/_tabs/about.md

 ### Where can I download the data?

-You can download our raw data files by navigating to the Download tab in the side bar; or by navigating to [this link](/tabs/download.html).
+You can download our raw data files by navigating to the Download tab in the side bar.

 ### Can I use the data in my research?